 As a sign of its ambition, Belgium was elected for the first time as a non-permanent member of the Security Council already in 1947.
-To date, Belgium has filled this seat on six occasions: in 1947-48, in 1955-56, in 1971-72, in 1991-92, in 2007-08 and in 2019-20.
-Over the course of these years, the Permanent Representatives Fernand Vanlangenhove, Edouard Longerstaey, Paul Noterdaeme, Johan Verbeke, Jan Grauls and Marc Pecsteen de Buytswerve all had the honour of chairing the Council.
+To date, Belgium has filled this seat on six occasions.
+Belgium has also been elected three times already as a member of the UN Human Rights Council in Geneva.

-Today, Belgium pays 0.82% of the UN budget and ranks 18th in the list of contributors (combining the regular budget, peacekeeping operations and International Tribunals).
-Beyond these mandatory contributions, the Belgian Development Cooperation is known for its consistent core funding of UN organizations and assigns at least 50% of its aid to least developed countries (LDCs).
+Today, Belgium pays 0.82% of the UN budget and ranks 22nd in the list of contributors (combining the regular budget, peacekeeping operations and International Tribunals).
+Beyond these mandatory contributions, the Belgian Development Cooperation is known for its consistent core funding of UN organizations and assigns a significant part of its aid to the least developed countries (LDCs).

 Belgium has been involved in peacekeeping operations (PKO’s) since 1948.
-Our first intervention in Kashmir (1949) was followed by a large operation in Korea (1950).
+Our first intervention took place in Kashmir (1949), followed by a large operation in Korea (1950).
 In the following decades, Belgium would not partake in any PKO’s until the operations in Somalia (UNOSOM), in the former Yugoslavia (UNPROFOR/UNTAES), and in Rwanda (UNAMIR) in the 1990’s.
 In Rwanda, ten Belgian blue helmets were killed, which led to a temporary hold on Belgium’s participation in peacekeeping operations.
-In recent years, the Belgian military has deployed blue helmets in Sudan (UNMIS), Lebanon (UNIFIL), the Middle East (UNTSO), DRC (MONUSCO) and Mali (MINUSMA).
+In recent years, the Belgian military has deployed blue helmets in Sudan (UNMIS), Lebanon (UNIFIL), the Middle East (UNTSO), Democratic Republic of the Congo (MONUSCO) and Mali (MINUSMA).
 They have also been dispatched as part of UN-mandated coalitions such as ISAF in Afghanistan.
 When participating in peacekeeping missions, Belgium lays the focus on excellence.
 The limited size of our armed forces means we cannot send large contingents everywhere.
-However, by providing strategic medical and aerial capabilities as well as by assuming command, observation and liaison duties, we endeavour all the same to respond whenever possible to crisis situations in the world’s hot spots.
-In recent years we have made more use of civil tools (police, civil protection, courts) for crisis management.
+However, by providing strategic medical and aerial capabilities as well as by assuming command, observation and liaison duties, we endeavor all the same to respond whenever possible to crisis situations around the world.
+In recent years we have made more and more use of civil tools (police, civil protection, courts) for crisis management.

-On 22 May 2019, Mr. Philippe Gautier was elected Registrar of the Court for a term of seven years, effective 1 August 2019, he follows in the footsteps of another Belgian, Philippe Couvreur, who served as ICJ Registrar from 2000 until 2019.
+- Mr. Philippe Gautier, who was elected Registrar of the International Court of Justice for a term of seven years, effective 1 August 2019.
+He followed in the footsteps of another Belgian, Philippe Couvreur, who served as ICJ Registrar from 2000 until 2019.

-Our former National Prosecutor Serge Brammertz took on the role as Prosecutor of the International Criminal Tribunal for the former Yugoslavia until its closure at the end of 2017 and currently serves as Chief Prosecutor of the International Residual Mechanism for Criminal Tribunals.
+- Our former National Prosecutor Serge Brammertz took on the role as Prosecutor of the International Criminal Tribunal for the former Yugoslavia until its closure at the end of 2017, after which he started serving as Chief Prosecutor of the International Residual Mechanism for Criminal Tribunals.

-Benoit Van Keirsbilck is the first Belgian to be elected as a member of the United Nations Committee on the Rights of the Child (CRC), he serves for a term from 1 March 2021 until 28 February 2025.
+- Benoit Van Keirsbilck was the first Belgian to be elected as a member of the United Nations Committee on the Rights of the Child (CRC), serving for a term from 1 March 2021 until 28 February 2025.